mrlandero/Loan-Qualifier-Application/loan_qualifier_app/README.md

 ## Usage

-To use the loan qualifier application simply clone the repository and run the **app.py**
+To use the loan qualifier application simply clone the repository and run the **app.py** with:

 ```python
 python app.py